Academic Catalog

 Tutoring is available to all Ithaca College students free of charge through the Center for Student Success.
 Students are assigned tutors on a first-come, first-served basis.
 Tutoring is available for a standard list of course offerings each semester, assistance may be offered in other courses as well.

-Peer tutors, referred to as Learning Coaches, provide coaching through challenging course material, using a variety of strategies designed to help students learn and enhance their critical thinking skills.
-All Learning Coaches are recommended by faculty.
-In addition, Learning Coaches complete a training course based on standards set forth by the College Reading and Learning Association and other national organizations.
+Peer tutors provide coaching through challenging course material, using a variety of strategies designed to help students learn and enhance their critical thinking skills.
+Peer Tutors are recommended by faculty.
+In addition, Peer Tutors complete a training course based on standards set forth by the College Reading and Learning Association and other national organizations.

 For more contact and location information, visit the Center for Student Success website.